Back to blog

 Wayfair CEO Niraj Shah identifies employee rewards and recognition as one of his three key ways for retaining employees.
 He acknowledges how easy it is for busy managers to put employee retention “on the back burner,” and he finds that continuous positive feedback is his go-to method of letting employees know how valuable they are to the company.

 There’s an art to employee recognition best practices, however: It’s important to provide feedback on an ongoing basis, but workplace expert Lynn Taylor points out that it can’t be “robotic.”
 Your appreciation needs to be authentic and varied, delivered in a variety of forms.
 To keep a sense of freshness present in your appreciation, you can change up the channels: Providing your workers with a chance to recognize and praise each other’s contributions will nurture teamwork.
 Similarly, you may sometimes recognize the unified efforts of a whole team or department, so that it’s clear that everyone benefits from strong employee alignment.
+Using an award-winning employee recognition tool can make these practices easier to implement consistently and effectively.

 You invest significant resources into recruiting and hiring.
 Once you’ve onboarded those top-notch employees, however, your HR challenge is only beginning.
 Lynn Taylor reminds managers, “Retaining the best and brightest is what ultimately matters.
 The most innovative and successful companies today [have] taken retention efforts to an advanced level.”
 To learn more about the current retention epidemic and how to keep an employee from quitting , check out our latest report highlighting key findings from a survey taken by 1,724 employees across the U.S., Canada, UK, and Australia.